maybleMyers/chromaforge/README.md

 ## Radiance Model

 Download a checkpoint from here https://huggingface.co/lodestones/chroma-debug-development-only/tree/main/radiance then convert it with convertpth.py.
 Put it in your stable diffusion subfolder.
 Use the radiance model in the chroma tab of the gui without a vae.
 It will be automatically detected.
 Use the same T5 you normally use.
 The memory management is currently derped.
-It will run fast with a 24GB card when setting the gpu weights to about 19,200, but if you need to offload expect 4x slowdown.
-You can dick with the gpu weights setting and it might run good if you set it to like half your vram.
+It will run fast with a 24GB card when setting the gpu weights to about 19,200, but if you need to offload expect 2x slowdown.
+You can dick with the gpu weights setting and it might run good if you set it to like half your vram or 3/4, I am working on improving the speeds with it.

 Training: https://github.com/lodestone-rock/flow/  https://github.com/kohya-ss/sd-scripts/tree/sd3
 Donate to Lodestone (training is bookoo expensive and crowdfunded): https://ko-fi.com/lodestonerock